bitlogik/OpenPGPpy/README.md

 Connects to all readers seeking for an OpenPGP card, selects the app and loads its capabilities.

 The created object has the following attributes :
-* .name = str, name of the device (or the card reader used)
+* .name : str, name of the device (or the card reader used)
-* .pgpvermaj = int, OpenPGP application major version (2 or 3)
+* .pgpvermaj : int, OpenPGP application major version (2 or 3)
-* .pgpvermin = int, OpenPGP application minor version
+* .pgpvermin : int, OpenPGP application minor version
-* .pgpverstr = string, OpenPGP application version "maj.min"
+* .pgpverstr : string, OpenPGP application version "maj.min"
-* .manufacturer = string, hex string of the manufacturer ID "0xXXXX"
+* .manufacturer_id : string, hex string of the manufacturer ID "0xXXXX"
+* .manufacturer : string, name of the manufacturer (or "- unknown -")
-* .serial = int, serial number
+* .serial : int, serial number
 * .max_cmd : int, maximum command length
 * .max_rsp : int, maximum response length
 * .display : bool, has a display?